AhmadFazliIsmail/docker.github.io/engine/userguide/networking/default_network/build-bridges.md

     }
     ```

+    Remove `bip` option if you have set it.

     Restart Docker for the changes to take effect.

 3. Confirm that the new outgoing NAT masquerade is set up.